microsoft/typespec/packages/openapi/README.md

 ### `@defaultResponse`

+**IMPORTANT This is to be used on `NON-ERROR` responses that cover all the other status codes.
+If you are looking to represent an error use [`@error`](https://github.com/microsoft/cadl/blob/main/docs/tutorial.md#error)**

 Decorator that can be used on a response model to specify the `default` status code that OpenAPI allow.

-- This is to be used on **non-error** responses that cover all the other status codes.
-- If you are looking to represent the error use `@error`

 ```cadl
 @defaultResponse